Stewart v Pettie: Background

 In December 1985, two couples, Gillian and Keith Stewart and Stuart and Shelley Pettie, went to a dinner theatre in Edmonton.
-At dinner Stuart was served a number of rum-and-cokes but showed no signs of intoxication.
-Afterwards the four discussed who should drive and Stuart insisted he was fit to drive, and so they agreed to let him drive.
-On the way back Stuart got them in an accident.
-Among the injuries, Gillian was rendered quadriplegic.
+At dinner Stuart Pettie was served a number of rum-and-cokes but showed no signs of intoxication.
+Afterwards the four discussed who should drive and Pettie insisted he was fit to drive, and so they agreed to let him drive.
+On the way back Stuart Pettie got them in an accident.
+Gillian Stewart was rendered quadriplegic; others suffered lesser injuries.

 At trial the judge found that the dinner theatre could not have been aware of Stuart's degree of intoxication and did not impose liability based solely on the number of drinks served.
 On appeal the Court of Appeal overturned the decision and allocated 10% liability to the theatre.
 The Supreme Court held that the Mayfield investments (owners of the theatre) did not breach the duty that they owed to Gillian Stewart.